The role of PgCUTL Mentors

-The mentor: PCUTL team relationship is pivotal to a collaborative approach to supporting the PCUTL participants.
-The PCUTL team work hard to engage mentors and offer an open-door, dialogic and face-to-face approach to working with their mentoring colleagues.
+The mentor: PgCUTL team relationship is pivotal to a collaborative approach to supporting the PgCUTL participants.
+The PgCUTL team work hard to engage mentors and offer an open-door, dialogic and face-to-face approach to working with their mentoring colleagues.
 Specifically mentors are asked to:

-- Attend briefing sessions about their role in the PCUTL programme.
+- Attend briefing sessions about their role in the PgCUTL programme.

 - Support participant’s access to and critical engagement with subject-specific pedagogic literature.

 - Support the participant’s learning, development and progress through the programme by providing guidance, advice and feedback on projects, opportunities to critique practice against the UKPSF, and support the development of the assessed portfolios.

 - Undertake two cycles of PRLT and provide written feedback and guidance on these sessions for inclusion in the relevant module assessment submissions.
 Explicitly framing the PRLT ‘observation’ and discussion about the UKPSF is particularly helpful.